SARANKUMAAR02/Aimalyf/README.md

 # Aimalyf

-Sometimes finding rare blood groups in emergency situations can be challenging.
-To overcome this situation, the Aimalyf website will be extremely helpful.
+"Sometimes finding donors for rare blood groups in emergency situations is a challenging task.
+To overcome this situation, the Aimalyf website will be useful."

 # Link